lucienqchen/curebound/README.md

 Curebound
 ==============================

-Data analysis project in collaboration with Curebound
+Data Analysis Project in collaboration with Curebound

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── data
-    ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.